vishalnavin/Clickstream-Consumer-Insights/README.md

 | `Project.ipynb`    | Main Jupyter Notebook containing the analysis and visualizations for Part I of the assignment. |
 | `README.md`        | Project documentation file (this file) outlining the project goals, methodology, and contact information. |

-**Note**: The dataset used in this analysis and presentation is not included due to privacy concerns.
+**Note**: The dataset used in this analysis is not included due to privacy concerns.
 Please contact me at [vishalnavin@gmail.com](mailto:vishalnavin@gmail.com) for further details.

 ---